Immuneering Earnings Call Transcripts

 -

-IMM-1-104 in phase IIA pancreatic cancer arms showed a 43% ORR and 86% DCR in first-line combination, with strong tolerability and no serious drug-related adverse events.
+IMM-1-104 showed a 43% ORR and 86% DCR in first-line pancreatic cancer when combined with modified gemcitabine nab-paclitaxel, with deep and durable responses and a highly favorable safety profile.
 Plans are underway for a pivotal phase III trial and further expansion into other cancers.

 Fiscal Year 2024